osrf/uctf/doc/run_cloud/readme.md

 1. In the box for your team, click on the "OCU keys" drop-down and select one of the keys.
 You'll be prompted to save a `.tar.gz` file that contains the key.
+Generating the keys takes a minute or two you may have to wait before you can download it.
 1. Untar the `.tar.gz` file that you downloaded.
 1. In a terminal, navigate to where you unpacked the file and start the `openvpn` client using the configuration file that was in the `.tar.gz` file: